ParkerTenBroeck/RetroSoundPlugin/README.md

 ## Usage

+Navigate to Documents -> MIPS -> SystemCallPlugins and place the single jar file into this directory After opening the MIPS assembler/emulator the plugin will be registered

 ## Other

 An example of what you can do can be found here.
 This example only uses the 2A03 sound chip found in the NES / Famicon